smokingpun/smokingpun.github.io/_posts/2014-03-11-What-learning-to-code-has-taught-me-about-content-strategy.md

 ###Coding helps you understand how content can travel
 I got the idea that content should exist in chunks rather than blobs.
 This made sense.
 No one likes a blob.
 However, learning to code has helped me *understand* this concept.
-Before learning to code – henceforth referred to as 'BLC' – I used WIZYWIG editors.
+Before learning to code – henceforth referred to as 'BLC' – I used <abbr title="what you see is what you get">WYSIWYG</abbr> editors.
 What can I say?
 They mimicked what I new.

 However, using these editors made me think that web content could work like print articles – in the sense that the only thing that really mattered was the integrity of the article itself.
 As to the small matter of its constituent parts – headings, metadata, and so on – they were just a matter of styling, n'est ce que pas?
 No! **As coding has taught me, an article's constituent parts are a matter of semantics**.
-The web robots that render my HTML need to know whether something is a header, a paragraph, an image, a video, a date, and so on.
+The web robots that crawl my HTML need to know whether something is a header, a paragraph, an image, a video, a date, and so on.

 If the [semantic web movement][semantic web movement] gets its way, we'll get more down and dirty than that.
 And I'm all for it.
 For content to easily travel – without us content people having to put in a load of leg work – **a machine needs to be able to 'read' a description of our content**.
 If we can narrow that down from 'an article' to 'item for sale' and 'one sentence teaser' then we'll be well on the way to that island of bliss: COPE.
 Create once, publish everywhere.